react-native-linear-gradient/react-native-linear-gradient/README.md

 5. Whenever you want to use it within React code now you can: `var LinearGradient = require('react-native-linear-gradient');`

 **If you're having trouble, you can point your `package.json` at github to see if the issue has been fixed.
-Simply replace the dependency `"react-native-linear-gradient": "brentvatne/react-native-linear-gradient",` and then `npm install`
+Simply change the dependency `"react-native-linear-gradient": "brentvatne/react-native-linear-gradient",` and then `npm install`**

 #### Android